ypradeep4u81-afk/workforce-ai-mvc-poc/docs/ARCHITECTURE.md

 sections for the full detail, including the grep methodology used to rule out further instances.

-## Known open gap — not yet fixed
+## Exception propagation gap — found and fixed

-The proxy now exists, but `assignShift`'s `try { ... } catch (Exception e) {
-...; return errorJson; }` still swallows exceptions instead of rethrowing them.
-Spring's `@Transactional` proxy only rolls back on an exception that propagates *out of* the method; because `assignShift` always returns normally (even on failure), the proxy sees a "successful" invocation and commits — including any partial write made before the failure.
-A live failure-injection test (documented in STATE.md) confirmed this: a thrown exception between the two inserts left a committed `shift_assignments` row with no matching `outbox_events` row.
-This is called out explicitly in the diagrams below (the `alt` branch in Diagram 1) rather than treated as fully solved.
+A prior version of this document flagged an open gap: `assignShift`'s `try { ... } catch (Exception e) { ...; return errorJson; }` swallowed exceptions instead of rethrowing them, so Spring's `@Transactional` proxy always saw a "successful" invocation and committed — including any partial write made before the failure.
+A live failure-injection test at the time confirmed this: a thrown exception between the two inserts left a committed `shift_assignments` row with no matching `outbox_events` row.

+This is now fixed, via two changes that were both necessary:
+- `WfmSchedulingTools.assignShift`'s catch block no longer builds an `errorJson` string and returns it.
+It logs the failure (unconditionally, per SPEC.md's ground-truth-logging requirement) and rethrows — the original exception if it's already a `RuntimeException`, otherwise wrapped in an `IllegalStateException` — so the exception propagates out of the proxied method and the `@Transactional` proxy actually observes the failure and rolls back.
+- `WfmSchedulingController` explicitly builds a `ToolCallingManager` with `DefaultToolExecutionExceptionProcessor.builder().alwaysThrow(true).build()` and wires it into `ChatClient.builder(...)` via a `ToolCallingAdvisor`.
+  This was required because the controller's `ChatClient` isn't built from an autoconfigured `ChatClient.Builder` bean — the 5-arg static factory it uses falls back to a fresh `ToolCallingManager` with the library default `alwaysThrow=false`, which would otherwise catch the rethrown exception and convert it back into a plain string tool-response, silently defeating the rethrow fix above.

+A failure-injection re-test (documented in STATE.md's "Exception propagation fix" section) confirmed **zero rows** in both `shift_assignments` and `outbox_events` after an injected failure — full atomicity, not partial.
+See STATE.md for the full detail, including the `ToolExecutionException`/`ChatClient` API investigation behind the second change.

 ## 1. Functional flow (request lifecycle)